 The Mysterious Stress Rash: What It Is and What You Can Do About It

-- Stress can trigger other skin conditions and make them worse.
+- Stress can trigger skin conditions and make others worse.

-- The primary treatment for stress rash is to manage your stress.
+- The best treatment for a stress rash is to manage your stress.

-Stress keeps you awake.
+Stress keeps you awake at night.
 It causes you to eat poorly, forgo exercise, and ignore basic routines like washing your face before you turn in for the night.
-It’s secondary effects on the skin include everything from dehydration to undereye bags.
+It’s secondary effects on the skin alone include everything from dehydration to undereye bags.

-In this article we’ll unpack some of the limited and, at times, conflicting information out there about stress rash and how best to deal with it.
+In this article, we unpack some of the limited and, at times, conflicting information out there about stress rash and how best to deal with it.

 How does stress cause a rash?

 The bottom line is that there doesn’t appear to be a clear cut answer to this question.
 Stress is known to exacerbate or even trigger existing skin conditions, like psoriasis.
-However, sometimes hives occur without any known connection to an existing condition.
-Whether the cause is chemical, hormonal, or simply a latent skin condition that has yet to be diagnosed is unclear.
+However, hives can sometimes occur without any known connection to an existing condition.
+Whether the cause is chemical, hormonal, or simply a latent skin condition that has yet to be diagnosed, is unclear.